-Lodging choices range in price from $63-$614 per night depending on the dates and include the following:
+Lodging choices range in price per night depending on the dates and include the following:

-- 24 seasonal yurts with a double bed and 2 sets of bunks, mini fridge, microwave, picnic table, tent pad for sleeping 2 more outside, fire ring and nearby bathhouse and dish cleaning station, sleeps up to 8
+- Seasonal yurts with a double bed and 2 sets of bunks, mini fridge, microwave, picnic table, tent pad for sleeping 2 more outside, fire ring and nearby bathhouse and dish cleaning station, sleeps up to 8

-- 3 lodges with all linens provided, some rooms with a mini fridge and balcony, heated but not air conditioned, sleeps up to 6
+- Lodges with all linens provided, some rooms with a mini fridge and balcony, heated but not air conditioned, sleeps up to 6

-- 50 cabins with all linens provided, ranging in size from 2-5 bedrooms, heated but not air conditioned, sleeps up to 12
+- Cabins with all linens provided, ranging in size from 2-5 bedrooms, heated but not air conditioned, sleeps up to 12, some with gas grills

 Our two-bedroom cabin, Little White Dove, (see video tour above) had: